SDK Authentication

 echo -n "apikey1" | openssl dgst -sha256 -binary | openssl base64

 When logging in with an API key, the SDK will log in to a specific application in the MPC node.
 If the application does not exist, it will be created automatically.
-In the above example, the to first API keys are hashes of apikey1
+In the above example, the two first API keys are hashes of apikey1

 and apikey2